peternewman22/BudgetTracker1.0/README.md

 1. Use the gui or keyword map to identify the subcategory
 1. Append to an output csv using the subcategory map you set up at the beginning

-The validation is a bit buggy still, but otherwise, it work ok.
+The validation is a bit buggy still, but otherwise, it works ok.
 Much work to go.

+## To do / Progress / Targets
+* ~~General restucture to improve readability and to modularize more~~
+* Strip away buggy validation
+* Restructure adding search boxes to frames.
+Very clunky right now.

+## Stretch Goals / Next Moves for BudgetTracker1.0
+* Integrate with database
+* Set up to generate the base map programmatically
+* Create a Gui to examine and change keyword:subcategories and subcategories:category,bucket,class
+* Call up PayPal services - bank transcripts aren't very descriptive here
+* Auto-complete on search terms
+* Move to a webservice?
+Possibly integrate with Google Sheets
+* Revisit as a Google Sheets extension

 ### Why no database?
 Embarrassingly, I'm yet to learn how to use databases.
 My task for myself in this project so far is to learn to code a GUI.
 For now, reading and writing to json files will do.